 La Louis Vuitton Foundation opened its doors in 2014 with the aim of promoting artistic creation and making it accessible to all.
 This project was built for lovers of French art, culture and heritage.
-As explained Bernard Arnault, it is “a new space which opens up dialogue with a wide audience and offers artists and intellectuals a platform for debate and reflection”.
+As explained Bernard Arnault, it is “a new space that opens up dialogue with a wide audience.
+It also offers artists and intellectuals a platform for debate and reflection”.
 You will find there major modern art exhibitions.
 The Foundation's collection is organized around four directions: Contemplative, Popist, Expressionist, Music/Sound.

 The Louis Vuitton Foundation, 8 Avenue du Mahatma Gandhi, 75116 Paris.
 01 40 69 96 00